coroutine/chef-haproxy/README.md

 Use either the default recipe or the `app_lb` recipe.

 When using the default recipe, modify the haproxy.cfg.erb file with listener(s) for your sites/servers.

-The `app_lb` recipe reads configuration information from items in an `haproxy` data bag.
-To get started, define a role and include the `id`s for the data bag items in the `config_data_items` attribute.

 A sample role, `haproxy_demo` might look like this: